-Minnesota-Dakotas District Kiwanis Office
+Minnesota-Dakota District Kiwanis Office

 218-589-7581 (District Office)

 Kiwanis is a global organization of member-volunteers who are dedicated to changing the world, one child and one community at a time.
-Click on Club Listing (left menu tab) to find Kiwanis Clubs in South Dakota.
+Click on Club Listing (left menu tab) to find your local Kiwanis Clubs in South Dakota.